Historiography of India

-Historiography is the study of the methods of historians in developing history as an academic discipline, and by extension is any body of historical work on a particular subject.
-The historiography of a specific topic covers how historians have studied that topic using particular sources, techniques, and theoretical approaches.
-Historiography is defined as "the study of the way history has been and is written – the history of historical writing", which means that, "When you study 'historiography' you do not study the events of the past directly, but the changing interpretations of those events in the works of individual historians."

 The historiography of India refers to the studies, sources, critical methods and interpretations used by scholars to develop a history of India.

 In recent decades there have been four main schools of historiography in how historians study India: Cambridge, Nationalist, Marxist, and subaltern.
 The once common "Orientalist" approach, with its image of a sensuous, inscrutable, and wholly spiritual India, has died out in serious scholarship.